-We headed to the dining hall for a snack.
+After dropping off our stuff, we headed to the dining hall for a snack.
 There is water, tea, coffee, and lemonade.
 Everyone gets ONE cup here.
 Write your name on it and use it throughout your visit.

-When the dinner bell rang, we headed to the Dining Room for a wonderful family-style meal.
+When the dinner bell rang, we headed to the Dining Room for a wonderful family style meal.
 We were so excited to sit with a family meeting their son, who had just finished the AT only hours earlier.
 The crew made him a cake to celebrate!

 Each evening there are activities for guests.
 We went back to the dining hall for an opportunity to make painted-leaf bookmarks.
 The boys loved these.
 There was a bear program after this in the Sunshine Room, but my little cubs were exhausted.
 We headed off to brush our teeth and hit the sack.